oaicybent/hello-world/README.md

 # hello-world

-hi am oaicybent,
+hi am oaicybent!

-i am a general on my device
+i am a general on my device.
-stay on the watch
+stay on the watch.